Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Related Work

-In the context of low-light image enhancement, developing lightweight methods is crucial for practical deployment, often requiring sophisticated techniques to achieve both efficiency and effectiveness.
-For example, Zero-DCE~\cite{guo2020zerodce} replaces the direct image enhancement process with a curve-fitting approach, introducing a series of non-reference loss functions that reduce the computational burden, achieving an efficient and lightweight design.
+In the context of LLIE, developing lightweight methods is crucial for practical deployment, often requiring sophisticated techniques to achieve both efficiency and effectiveness.
+For example, Zero-DCE~\cite{guo2020zerodce} replaces the direct image enhancement process with a curve-fitting approach, introducing a series of reference-free loss functions that reduce the computational burden, achieving an efficient and lightweight design.
 RUAS~\cite{liu2021ruas} builds upon Retinex theory by proposing a Retinex-inspired model that leverages prior information from low-light images, combined with a distillation unit-based search architecture and a cooperative bilevel search strategy, maintaining high performance while achieving a lightweight design.
 IAT~\cite{Cui_2022_IAT} decomposes the task into local and global processing components.
 The local branch leverages a convolution-based Transformer to perform image restoration and enhancement.
 In contrast, the global branch utilizes global priors, including color transformation matrices and gamma correction, to apply global adjustments across different exposure conditions, thereby attaining efficient and lightweight performance improvements.
 PairLIE~\cite{fu2023pairlie} deviates from the traditional Retinex approach of directly decomposing images; instead, it removes noise through a self-supervised mechanism before decomposition.
-Training on low-light images of the same scene with different exposures better learns features.
+It shows that training on low-light images of the same scene with different exposures learns features better.
 Finally, it merges them using a simple convolutional network to achieve a lightweight design.
-Inspired by Retinex theory and ISP frameworks, FLIGHT-Net~\cite{ozcan2023flight} features Scene Dependent Illumination Adjustment (SDIA) for illumination and gain processing and Global ISP Network Block (GISP) for compact color correction and denoising.
+Inspired by Retinex theory and ISP (Image Signal Processor) frameworks, FLIGHT-Net~\cite{ozcan2023flight} features Scene Dependent Illumination Adjustment for illumination and gain processing and Global ISP Network Block for compact color correction and denoising.
 This design optimizes for both efficiency and lightweight operation.
+LYT-Net~\cite{brateanu2025lyt} is a recent advancement in LLIE that enhances efficiency by operating in the YUV color space.
+It uses a lightweight convolutional module to process the luminance (Y) channel with a Transformer block while denoising the chrominance channels (U/V).
+This approach significantly reduces computational costs and illustrates how thoughtful design integrates Transformer modeling with real-time performance.